odea-project/qAlgorithms/report/discussion_tests.md

 measured one month apart had very similar DQSCs, barring one exception.
 DQSB and DQSF showed a similar jump in difference, but tend to have a higher base fluctuation in the used datasets.
-In the tested data, the first measurement of the continued series had abnormally many spectra recorded.
-This lead to two noticeable changes in DQSC (refer image).
-To use the DQSC as a consistency parameter, the display algorithm would have to account for such outliers and add an explanation for the operator to the marked region.
-The threshold for an out-of-control situation should be dynamically generated out of the dataset.
-The greatest observed difference was 0.0017, which is ca. 2.5 times geater than the mean fluctuation.
-The standard deviation within an outlier-free measurement series is 0.00036.
-The established three-sigma interval for denoting outliers would be applcable to this use case, and it is worth considering as the least sensitive stability measure for a running system.
+In the tested data, the last measurement of the continued series had abnormally many spectra recorded.
+This lead to two noticeable changes in DQSC (refer image aquaflow).

 Similar effects can be observed when viewing the differences between the total number of centroids per measurement.
 To display both graphs together,